-Martínez nets late as Inter snatches 2-1 win at Torino
+Ronaldo responds to critics with fast hat trick for Juventus

 American teenager Bryan Reynolds made his debut for Roma when he was introduced on the hour mark.

 Roma remained two points below fourth-place Atalanta in the race for the Champions League qualifying spots.
+Napoli is above Roma on goal difference after Matteo Politano scored the only goal at San Siro early in the second half.

+Milan forward Ante Rebić was sent off in stoppage time for dissent, compounding the Rossoneri’s misery.

 Parma moved to within three points of safety.